-- The standardized permit is expected to cut costs by creating a uniform permitting process in municipalities across the State. - As municipalities adopt the permit, installers and municipalities will save time and resources permitting solar electric systems. - An expedited process allows standard systems to pass quickly though the jurisdictional review process. - Decreases overall installation time for customers. - Allows non-standard systems necessary time for detailed review. - To complete the Unified Solar Permit high impact action, municipalities must: - Approve legislation to adopt the permit.
+- The Unified Solar Permit is a standardized permit application designed to streamline the approval process for installing solar in the community. - The standardized permit is expected to cut costs by creating a uniform permitting process in municipalities across the State. - As municipalities adopt the permit, installers and municipalities will save time and resources permitting solar electric systems. - An expedited process allows standard systems to pass quickly though the jurisdictional review process. - Decreases overall installation time for customers. - Allows non-standard systems necessary time for detailed review. - To complete the Unified Solar Permit high impact action, municipalities must: - · Approve legislation to adopt the permit.